-President Franklin Delano Roosevelt once said, "The ultimate rulers of our democracy
+President Franklin Delano Roosevelt once said, "The ultimate rulers of our democracy are not a President and Senators and Congressmen and government officials, but the voters of this country."

-I sit before you today on behalf of those voters - the nearly 1 million Montanans I work for, and over 1.7 million Americans we all serve who have signed a petition calling for a constitutional amendment this committee is considering today.
+I sit before you today on behalf of those voters -- the nearly 1 million Montanans I work for, and over 1.7 million Americans we all serve who have signed a petition calling for a constitutional amendment this committee is considering today.